ohadgonen/python_final_project/README.md

 ## Usage

 1. Prepare your EEG data and ensure it follows the required format.
-2. Run the Jupyter Notebook `main.ipynb` to perform data analysis and visualization.
+2. Run the Jupyter Notebook `main.ipynb` and follow the pipeline to perform data analysis and visualization.
 3. Use the provided functions in `src/data_visualization.py` to visualize average electrode activity for specific disorders.

 ## Testing